tonybaloney/tonybaloney.github.io/blog/using-dotnet-aspire-dashboard-for-python-opentelemetry.md

 When you're developing an application with a lot of backend calls or trying to debug performance issues, OpenTelemetry is a great tool to have in your toolbox.
 It's easy to get started with and has a lot of instrumentation packages available.
 The Aspire dashboard is a great way to visualize the data that OpenTelemetry captures and it's easy to run locally.
 I hope this tutorial has been helpful, and you can get started with OpenTelemetry and the Aspire dashboard in your Python applications.

 ![](/img/posts/snake-dashboards.jpg){: .img-responsive .center-block style="width:40%"}

+## Extra credits

+Thanks [Anthony Simmon](https://anthonysimmon.com/dotnet-aspire-dashboard-best-tool-visualize-opentelemetry-local-dev/) for this great article on the Aspire dashboard and OpenTelemetry to get me started.